 One of the current areas of interest in the field of automata theory is the study of weighted automata.
-These automata can be seen as a generalization of finite state automata in which the input structures are not accepted or rejected, but rather given a value called its weight.
-More formally, a weighted automaton defines a formal power series over a suitable algebraic structure [7].
+These automata can be seen as a generalization of finite state automata in which the input structures are not accepted or rejected, but rather given a value called their weight.
+More formally, a weighted automaton defines a formal power series over a suitable algebraic structure [22, 10].

-The natural question to ask at the presence of such a generalization is whether the properties of the special case still hold.
-We can find several instances in the literature, where this question is answered affirmatively.
-For example, the relationship between automata and MSO logic, originally shown by Büchi [3], has been proven to hold also for weighted automata over finite and infinite words and trees [5, 8, 9, 16] and their corresponding weighted MSO logics.
-These results have motivated the development of automata-based procedures for multi-valued model checking [2].
-For this purpose, standard reasoning tasks like deciding emptiness or complementing automata over finite or infinite words have been generalized to the weighted setting, and reasoning procedures solving these generalized problems have been developed.
-One interesting result obtained is that the complexity of these generalized reasoning tasks is not higher than in the unweighted case.
-For instance, the so-called emptiness value problem of these automata is NLOGSPACEcomplete [11].
+The natural question to ask in the presence of such a generalization is whether the properties of the special case still hold.
+We can find several instances in the literature where this question is answered affirmatively.
+For example, the relationship between automata and MSO logic, originally shown by Büchi [6], has been proven to hold also for weighted automata over finite and infinite words and trees [8, 11, 12, 21] and some weighted MSO logics.
+In the area of Model Checking, where Büchi automata are used to model properties of transition systems, weighted Büchi automata have recently been considered for multi-valued model checking [5].

+For this purpose, standard tasks like deciding emptiness or complementing automata over finite or infinite words have been generalized to the weighted setting, and algorithms solving these generalized problems have been developed.
+One interesting result obtained is that often the complexity of these generalized tasks is not higher than in the unweighted case.
+For instance, the so-called emptiness value problem of weighted automata on infinite words is NLOGSPACEcomplete [14].

 Despite reasoning with weighted automata on infinite words being well studied, there is a significant lack of results for weighted automata over infinite trees.
-In fact, to the best of our knowledge, the only explicit reasoning algorithm for these automata was given in [1], where a polynomial-time algorithm for computing the emptiness value of automata on infinite unlabeled trees, if the weights belong to a distributive lattice, is described.
-For labeled trees, a method that reduces the problem to several (unweighted) emptiness tests was described in [6].
+In fact, to the best of our knowledge, the only explicit reasoning algorithm for these automata was given in [4], where a polynomial-time algorithm for computing the emptiness value of automata on infinite unlabeled trees, if the weights belong to a distributive lattice, is described.
+For labeled trees, a method that reduces the problem to several (unweighted) emptiness tests was described in [9].
 The execution time of this approach, however, depends on the structure of the lattice.

-In this paper we cover this gap by looking at reasoning problems for weighted automata on infinite trees that arise from generalizing standard problems for unweighted automata.
-In particular, we show that (weighted) union, intersection and emptiness of automata are computable in polynomial time, independently of the lattice used.
+In this paper we cover this gap by looking at reasoning problems for weighted automata on infinite trees that arise from generalizing standard problems for unweighted tree automata.
+In particular, we show that (weighted) union, intersection and emptiness of tree automata are computable in polynomial time, independently of the lattice used.
 We also look at the inclusion and complementation problems, and we show that their complexity remains equal to the unweighted case.

-As for automata on infinite words, there are different kinds of automata on infinite trees (e.g., Büchi or co-Büchi automata; see Section 2.2).
+As for automata on infinite words, there are different kinds of automata on infinite trees mainly depending on the acceptance condition used (e.g., Büchi or co-Büchi automata; see Section 2.2).
 Since some of these classes are not closed under complementation, we analyze several different types of automata with their closure properties relative to each other.
-We also present explicit constructions for the complement of some classes of weighted and unweighted automata.
+Most of these closure relationships are well-known for unweighted automata, but had not been analyzed for weighted automata.
+We also present explicit constructions for the complement of some classes of weighted and unweighted tree automata.